KDE/documentation-develop-kde-org/content/docs/plasma/widget/examples.md

 * Select the `time` dataengine.
 * Enter something like the following into the source name:
   `UTC-04:00|Solar|Latitude=43.68|Longitude=79.63|DateTime=2021-03-23T19:00:00`
-  Above is example is for Toronto, Canada.
+  The above example is for Toronto, Canada.
 * Click "Request Source", then scroll down to the bottom to find the new data.

 Examples: